Lisa040417/yumenglu.github.io/_pages/about.md

 # 🔥 News
-- *2025.10*: &nbsp;🎉 Yumeng gave 2 oral presentations in the conference SPIE Photonics Asia, Beijing.
+- *2025.10*: &nbsp;🎉 2 oral presentations were given in the conference SPIE Photonics Asia, Beijing. 😎
+- *2025.07*: &nbsp;🎉 Thrilled to announce that I joined Prof. Xue's lab at The Chinese University of Hong Kong as an intern. 🤓

 # 📝 Publications